 - “Let it not displease my lord that I cannot rise before you, for the manner of women is with me” (31:35). ____________________

-The only time the sisters ever appeared to be unified is when they supported Jacob’s decision to leave their father’s land after “twenty years” (Genesis 31:38) and return to “His father Isaac in the land of Canaan” (31:18b).
+The only time the sisters ever appeared to be unified is when they supported Jacob’s decision to leave their father’s land after two decades and return to “His father Isaac in the land of Canaan” (31:18b).
 Observe the verbal exchange in 31:1-16.

-It is my belief that the end of the story of these two sisters is very important; but I will not interject my opinion here; instead I will leave you to your own interpretation.
+The end of the story for these two sisters is very important.
+I will not interject my opinion here; instead I will leave you to your own interpretation.
 Here are the facts:

 - Rachel “Died [immediately after giving birth to Benjamin] and was buried on the way” (35:19) to Ephrath (Bethlehem).